QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s4.privesc/linux/recipe.md

 $ netstat -antp | grep -i list
 ```

-As a reminder, you may use tunneling tools to access internal local websites such as [chisel](/cybersecurity/red-team/tools/utilities/tunneling/chisel.md) or [ssh](/operating-systems/networking/protocols/ssh.md) to access them.
+As a reminder, you may use tunneling tools to access internal websites and internal hosts.
+Refer to [pivoting](/cybersecurity/red-team/s5.post-exploitation/index.md#pivoting-to-another-host-).

 Finally, look for users and services in `/etc/passwd`.
 Also, go look in `/home` for user homes, and try to see if you can access them.